f-droid/fdroid-website/_docs/Feeds.md

 ### Source Code

-If you have an account on Gitlab you can watch the F-Droid repos, or subscribe to atom feeds for them.
+If you have an account on GitLab you can watch the F-Droid repos, or subscribe to atom feeds for them.
 A feed including actions from all fdroid repositories is available at <https://gitlab.com/fdroid.atom>.

 ### Forums